 Welcome to Naval Support Activity Panama City

 Naval Support Activity Panama City has its origins in the mine countermeasures research conducted during World War II at the U.S. Naval Mine Warfare Test Station, Solomons, MD.
-In July 1945, the stattion was transferred from Maryland to Florida, to occupy a 373-acre tract along St. Andrew Bay.
+In July 1945, the station was moved from Maryland to Florida, to occupy a 373-acre tract along St. Andrew Bay.

-Over the ensuing decades the base footprint grew to its current size of more than 650 acres and underwent a myriad of name changes until it reorganized under Commander, Navy Installations Command in October 2003 and was renamed Naval Support Activity Panama City, reporting to the Commander, Navy Region Southeast, however the mission still remains rooted in its origins of research and development; testing and evaluation; and Navy diving.
+Over the ensuing decades the base footprint grew to its current size of more than 650 acres and underwent a myriad of name changes until it reorganized under Commander, Navy Installations Command in October 2003.
+The base was renamed Naval Support Activity Panama City (NSA PC), reporting to the Commander, Navy Region Southeast, however the mission still remains rooted in its origins of research and development; testing and evaluation; and Navy diving.